fbpx

 #5 – Go through your list again.
 Can you discover specific patterns?
 Categories of things you care about?

-#6 – Deliberately choose the things you are no longer willing to care about.
+#6 – Deliberately choose the things you no longer want to care about.

 Example: I am no longer willing to care about what she thinks of me (d, f).
 I am no longer willing to care about what (I thought) she should or shouldn’t do. (b, e)